California assisted suicide bill stalls before committee

-SAN FRANCISCO (Reuters) - A contentious physician-assisted suicide bill that would allow some terminally ill patients in California to legally obtain medication to end their lives has stalled, state lawmakers said on Tuesday, amid staunch opposition from religious leaders.
+SAN FRANCISCO, July 7 (Reuters) - A contentious physician-assisted suicide bill that would allow some terminally ill patients in California to legally obtain medication to end their lives has stalled, state lawmakers said on Tuesday, amid staunch opposition from religious leaders.

 Democratic state Senator Bill Monning, who co-authored the bill, said it was not presented to the state Assembly Health Committee on Tuesday as scheduled after passing the Senate last month.